egzonpllana/CodableFiles/README.md

 Since all of CodableFiles is implemented within a single file, you can easily use it in any project by simply dragging the file `CodableFiles.swift` into your Xcode project.

+## Backstory

+So, why was this made?
+While I was working on a project to provide mocked URL sessions from dynamic JSON data, I found that we can have these JSON data as Codable files so later we can update, read or delete based on our app needs.
+So, I made **Codable Files** that make it possible to work with codable/json data quicker, in an expressive way.

 ## Questions or feedback?

 Feel free to [open an issue](https://github.com/egzonpllana/CodableFiles/issues/new), or find me [@egzonpllana on LinkedIn](https://www.linkedin.com/in/egzon-pllana/).